UoB-COMSM0166/github-intro/README.md

 *We recommend creating a GitHub account using a personal email address.
 This will allow you to use the account after leaving the university.*

-## 2. Add SSH key
+## 2. Add SSH key to your GitHub account

-In order for your computer to communicate with GitHub securely, it's best to use SSH.
+In order for your computer to communicate with GitHub securely, it's best to use SSH with GitHub.
 1. Open drop-down menu by clicking on your profile picture in the top right.
 2. Go to 'Settings'.
 3. Choose 'SSH and GPG keys' from the menu on the left.